77ccreed/Acty-proov/README.md

 and in the mobile view it is centered.
 Whole HTML content is placed into container.
 It’s max width is 1200px and is horizontally centered.

-Bonus tasks - if the above is too easy:
+## Bonus tasks - if the above is too easy':'

 1) Menu links have sublinks, which in desktop view open on hover under the according menu link (links are one under another).
 And in mobile view links expand.
 In other words